The Top Free Virtual Sales Tools You Need to Try

 Learning tools allow you to continuously improve your skills and enhance your sales performance.

-- Best Selling Podcast (free on iTunes and Stitcher): Consistently rated five stars, host Vince Beese interviews top sales professionals to uncover the secrets of their success.
+- Best Selling Podcast (free on iTunes, on Stitcher, and on Spotify): Consistently rated five stars, host Vince Beese interviews top sales professionals to uncover the secrets of their success.

-- Sales Hacker Podcast (free online, on iTunes, and on Stitcher): A weekly roundtable where VPs of Sales, investors, and founders discuss hot sales topics, offer tangible strategies, and provide motivation.
+- Sales Hacker Podcast (free online, on iTunes, on Stitcher, and on Spotify): A weekly roundtable where VPs of Sales, investors, and founders discuss hot sales topics, offer tangible strategies, and provide motivation.

-- The Art of Charm Podcast (free online and on iTunes): 700+ episodes dedicated to enhancing your relationship-building skills, boosting your business savvy, and building your self-confidence.
+- The Art of Charm Podcast (free online, on iTunes, and on Spotify): 700+ episodes dedicated to enhancing your relationship-building skills, boosting your business savvy, and building your self-confidence.

 - Video Selling Master Class (free online): a 20-minute self-paced course that gives you the fundamentals of getting up and running using video for sales.

-The benefits of using free sales tools might seem obvious—duh, they’re free.
-But beyond the potential cost-savings, salespeople have a lot to gain from making use of the free tools available.
-Here are some of the reasons you might not have considered for using free sales tools and why you might want to take them more seriously.
+The benefits of using free virtual sales tools might seem obvious—duh, they’re free.
+But beyond the potential cost-savings, salespeople have much to gain from using the free tools available.
+Here are some of the reasons you might not have considered using free virtual sales tools and why you might want to take them more seriously.

-“I’m a fan of using free sales tools for a couple of reasons,” says Kyle Parrish, VP Sales at Mixmax.
-“You get to try before you make a significant investment and just by the nature of the tool being free, you know it’s going to be easy to use as well.
+“I’m a fan of using free virtual sales tools for a couple of reasons,” says Kyle Parrish, VP of Sales at Mixmax.
+“You get to try before you make a significant investment and just by the nature of the free tool, you know it’s going to be easy to use as well.
 Nobody makes a free sales tool that needs a three-week implementation process.”

-Other overlooked benefits of using free sales tools include:
+Other overlooked benefits of using free virtual sales tools include:

-Scheduling discovery calls, demos, and other conversations can eat up unnecessary time.
+Scheduling discovery calls, demos, and other conversations can waste unnecessary time.
 You probably know by now that if you ask “What time works best for you?” without offering any options, folks will sit on your email for a few days (or longer) before getting back to you.
-The right scheduling tools can make this simple—instead of going back and forth about times, prospects can schedule calls with you with a single click.
+The right scheduling tools can make this simple—prospects can schedule calls with you with a single click instead of going back and forth about times.

 The best free outreach software for salespeople will provide you with metrics, allowing you to run tests.
 Are your outreach emails more effective with three bullets or four?
 What subject lines get the most clicks?
 Do you book more meetings when you list times you’re available?
 What video thumbnails get the most interest?
 Track your success over time and when you find strategies that work, replicate them.

-This iterative process of testing and optimizing new tools and techniques isn’t just great for individual reps—you can apply it across the team as a whole.
+This iterative process of testing and optimizing new tools and techniques isn’t just great for individual reps.
+Take it and apply it across the team as a whole.
 By allowing their teams to dabble in a range of free tools, sales leaders can determine what does and doesn’t work for their reps and apply that knowledge across the team.

-Unlike mythical monsters, free sales tools for startups, SMBs, and enterprise companies are plentiful—and they can have major benefits for your efficiency and overall success.
-To get the most out of the offerings available, identify where you struggle most in your sales cycle and pick an option from the list of top sales tools above to match.
+Unlike mythical monsters, free sales tools for startups, SMBs, and enterprise companies are plentiful.
+Plus, they can have major benefits for your efficiency and overall success.
+Identify where you struggle most in your sales cycle to get the most out of the offerings available.
+Then, pick an option from the list of top sales tools above to match.
 Good luck and happy selling!